Real-time Control of Robot Arm Based on Hand Tracking Using Leap Motion Sensor TechnologyPublic

 Downloadable Contentopen in viewer

-With technology advancing at an astronomical rate, we are witnessing events today that a few years ago were only conceptualized in movies.
-From humanoid robots to the famous Mars Rover, the possibilities are endless.
 Leap Motion is an example of ground-breaking technology that has the potential to change the way we control machines and therefore, how we control our world!
 Leap Motion is a sensor that is currently used to navigate through a personal computer with just hand gestures.
 For our MQP, the team has used this technology to control a physical robot arm.
 For the second part of this project, the team used SolidWorks to design a six-degree-of–freedom robot arm with five human-like fingers.
 The robot was designed to be controlled by Leap Motion, with human hand gestures as the input.
 It utilizes all of the sensor’s features, including the simultaneous control of all five fingers.
 The robot could be used for virtually any application, including service in the medical or military fields.

 - This report represents the work of one or more WPI undergraduate students submitted to the faculty as evidence of completion of a degree requirement.
 WPI routinely publishes these reports on its website without editorial or peer review.